serokell/blog-posts/existential-vs-universal-quantification/article.md

 getUserCount = undefined
 ```

-What type should the log function have?
+What type should the `log` function have?
-Since it somehow logs both `String` and `Int`:
+Since it logs both `String` and `Int`,
+one might think that adding a function with signature `a -> IO` and a constraint `Show a` would be enough to implement it.

 ```haskell
 log :: Show a => a -> IO ()
 ```
-So one might think that adding a function with signature `a -> IO` and a constraint `Show a` would be enough to implement it.

 However, if we try this: